ynloultratech/graphql-bundle/UPGRADE.md

 - `isActive()` => `active`
 - `hasSomethingToDo()` => `somethingToDo`

+The solution can be set manually the old name in all existent affected methods in order to keep your API functional.

 >>> This change only affect interfaces and methods if the field annotation does not have a field name manually configured.

-The solution is set manually the name with the prefix in all existent affected methods in order to keep your API functional.

 ---
+## **Deprecate:** Constraint violations in the mutation payload has been deprecated.

-## **BC BREAK:** Constraint violations are displayed in the list of errors by default.
+By default in `v1.1` all constraint violations are displayed as errors in the list of errors.

 Before: